GoldenholzLab/patientSimulator/README.md

 In order to generate one trial:

-    The TrialArmClass script is responsible for generating one arm of a clinical trial consisiting of synthetic patients.
-    In order to use this code in a customized script, the TrialArmClass.py script must be imported as 'from TrialArmClass import TrialArm'.
-This will allow the customized script to instantiate a TrialArm object.
-The first four parameters inputted to the initialization of the Patient object are the group level parameters for the NV model.
-It is recommended to use [PARAMETERS], which are the optimal parameters published in the [NAME] paper as according to NV model.
+    TODO

-In order to generate the graphs associated with the [NAME HERE] paper:
+In order to generate the graphs associated with the Seizure Diary Simulator paper:

     Run these scripts from the command line with the following commands in this order: